Barack And Michelle Obama Are Reportedly Buying A $15 Million Mansion In Martha’s Vineyard

 Barack and Michelle Obama are reportedly about to expand their real estate portfolio.
-TMZ reports that the former first couple is about to purchase an almost $15 million dollar mansion in Martha’s Vineyard.
+TMZ reports that the former first couple is about to purchase an almost $15 million mansion in Martha’s Vineyard.
 According to TMZ, Barack and Michelle have been renting the home as a summer getaway but now want to own it outright.
-They are also reportedly now in escrow for the property.
-It’s listed at that $15 million price tag but the former President and First Lady will have to fork out less, TMZ‘s sources claim.
+They are also reportedly currently in escrow for the property.
+It’s listed with a $15 million price tag but the former president and first lady will end up spending less, TMZ‘s sources claim.

 The mansion sits on a staggering 29 beachfront acres.
 The house itself is about 6,900 square feet with 7 bedrooms.
-It also features a swimming pool, a fireplace, multiple guest wings, a Jacuzzi on the second floor and a number of other luxurious perks, like a boathouse and a private beachfront.
+It also features a swimming pool, a fireplace, multiple guest wings, a Jacuzzi on the second floor, and a number of other luxurious perks, like a boathouse and a private beachfront.

 You may be wondering how the former first couple pays for a major real estate purchase like this.
-According to Business Insider, Barack and Michelle Obama, have been generating income in a variety of ways since leaving the White House.
+According to Business Insider, Barack and Michelle have been generating income in a variety of ways since leaving the White House.

-Michelle Obama released her memoir, Becoming, late last year.
+Michelle released her memoir, Becoming, late last year.
 The BBC reported back in March that the book has sold 10 million copies.
-Her publisher, Bertelsmann, paid $60 million for the rights to her story and Barack Obama’s but his presidential memoir hasn’t been released as yet.
-The 44th President of The United States previously released two memoirs, Dreams Of My Father and The Audacity Of Hope.
+Her publisher, Bertelsmann, paid $60 million for the rights to her story, as well as the story of her husband, though Barack’s presidential memoir hasn’t been released yet.
+The 44th President of The United States previously released two memoirs, Dreams Of My Father and The Audacity Of Hope, both released prior to him becoming president.

 Michelle and Barack have also signed a deal with Netflix to develop content for the streaming platform.